dougpowers/vim-mapper/README.md

 To cut a node and its ancestors, press `d`.
 A confirmation dialog will be displayed if more than one node is to be removed.
 All cut nodes are automatically copied ("yanked") and can be pasted elsewhere if desired using `p`.

-For a full list of keybinds, please see [Keybindings](#keybindings).
+For a full list of keybindings, please see [Keybindings](#keybindings).

 ### Mouse Operations
 Though Vim-Mapper is intended to be used via the keyboard, mouse operations are available.
 Clicking and dragging an empty space will pan the sheet as will scrolling or holding `Shift` while scrolling.
 Holding `Control` and scrolling will zoom the sheet in or out.
 Right clicking an empty space will open a context menu for creating or pasting external nodes.

+On most Windows laptop tackpads, vertical and horizontal scrolling will pan the sheet and pinching will zoom the sheet.

 Nodes can be moved by dragging them around the screen.
 Nodes can be activated by left click and edited by double left click.
 The text caret can be moved by clicking on the text in Edit mode.
 Right clicking a node will open a context menu with various options.

 ### Terminal Usage
-When executed from a terminal, Vim-Mapper can open existing sheets by specifying a valid .vmd file as the first argument.
+When invoked from a terminal, Vim-Mapper can open existing sheets by specifying a valid .vmd file as the first argument.

-## Advanced features
+## ⚙ Advanced features
 ### Vim-Like Bindings and Modes
 Vim-Mapper, like Vim, is designed to be used by touch typists without movement of the fingers from the home row of the keyboard.
 As such, it uses modes to separate functionality and allow the same keys to be used for different functions.
 The current mode is shown in the bottom-right of the interface.